isiakpereaghogho/biodiversity_in_national_park/README.md

 **ANALYSIS**

 In this section, descriptive statistics and data visualization techniques will be employed to understand the data better.
 Statistical inference will also be used to test if the observed values are statistically significant.
-Some of the key metrics that will be computed include:

-Distributions
-counts
-relationship between species
-conservation status of species observations of species in parks.
-Evaluation
-Lastly, it's a good idea to revisit the goals and check if the output of the analysis corresponds to the questions first set to be answered (in the goals section).
-This section will also reflect on what has been learned through the process, and if any of the questions were unable to be answered.
-This could also include limitations or if any of the analysis could have been done using different methodologies.

 Loading the Data
 To analyze the status of conservation of species and their observations in national parks, load the datasets into DataFrames.
 Once loaded as DataFrames the data can be explored and visualized with Python.

-In the next steps, Observations.csv and Species_info.csv are read in as DataFrames called observations and species respectively.
-The newly created DataFrames are glimpsed with .head() to check its contents.
+In the next steps, Observations.csv and Species_info.csv are read in as DataFrames called observations_df and species_df respectively.

 species
 The species_info.csv contains information on the different species in the National Parks.
 The columns in the data set include: